chicagopython/algosig/_posts/2020-02-06-asteroids-in-sight.md

 ...##
 ```

 Below, the highlighted asteroid (denoted by `0`) is the answer with *eight* in sight.
-The top left one denote by `L` is blocked (by the asteroid denoted by `X`), but all others are in its sight.
+The top left one `L` is blocked (by the asteroid denoted by `X`), but all others are in its sight.
 Notice the top right asteroid is in sight.
 Hint: Find the slope or angle.

 ```
-.#..#
+.L..#
 .....
 ##X##
 ....#